EcoBlock-Network/ecoblock-crypto/README.md

 Purpose
 -------
-- Offer signature generation and verification primitives (Ed25519), keypair management and utilities.
+- Provide signature generation and verification primitives (Ed25519), keypair management and utilities.
-- Provide deterministic hashing utilities used across the workspace (e.g. for IDs or canonical payloads).
+- Offer deterministic hashing utilities used across the workspace (e.g. for IDs or canonical payloads).
-- Support key serialization / deserialization and safe persistence helpers used by bridge and storage layers.
+- Support key serialization/deserialization and safe persistence helpers consumed by bridge and storage layers.

 What lives here
 ---------------